 My name is Dick Timmer.
 I am an Assistant Professor (wissenschaftlicher Beschäftigter, fixed-term) in moral and political philosophy at the Technical University Dortmund.

-My research is in moral and political philosophy.
+My research is in political philosophy and ethics.
 I think and write about distributive justice, economic ethics, climate change, responsibility, activism, state neutrality, and moral status, among other things.
 I am also interested in meta-oriented questions about methods and arguments in normative philosophy.

 In September 2021, I defended my doctoral thesis entitled Thresholds and Limits in Theories of Distributive Justice at Utrecht University, which I wrote under the supervision of Ingrid Robeyns.
 In Utrecht, I was a member of the ERC Fair Limits Project.
 I am now an affiliate member of that research project.

 I am an active contributor to public debates.
-I have written about my work in blog posts and essays, and have been interviewed for Algemeen Dagblad, Het Financieele Dagblad, Nederlands Dagblad, Radio 1, De Standaard, and Trouw, among others.
-I am an editor of the popular Dutch philosophy blog Bij Nader Inzien.
+I have published pieces for a wider audience on a variety of topics, such as climate ethics, flying, limits to wealth, and refugees.
+I have given interviews for various media outlets such as Algemeen Dagblad, Het Financieele Dagblad, Nederlands Dagblad, Radio 1, De Standaard, and Trouw.
+And I am an editor of the popular Dutch philosophy blog Bij Nader Inzien.

 I have studied philosophy (BA & MA) and religious studies and theology (BA) at Utrecht University, and as a visiting student at Vrije Universiteit Amsterdam and Protestant Theological University.

-Together with my wife and two children, I live in Gouda (the Netherlands).
+Together with my spouse and two children, I live in Gouda (the Netherlands).